 Oil central heating, electricity, bed linen, towels and Wi-Fi included.

 Vistors can enjoy walks across farmland, up Bosley Cloud or along the Macclesfield Canal, with its spectacular flight of twelve locks at nearby Bosley.
 Within a short drive are the woodland trails through Macclesfield Forest, Teggs Nose Country Park and the dramatic stone outcrops of the Roaches.
-The towns of Macclesfield and Congleton, with their shops and restaurants, are within easy reach, as is Buxton with its beautiful opera house and summer festivals.
+The market towns of Leek, Macclesfield and Congleton, with their shops and restaurants, are within easy reach, as is Buxton with its beautiful opera house and summer festivals.
 Astronomy lovers shouldn’t miss Jodrell Bank with its famous telescope.
 This part of the country is rich in historic houses too – including the lovely half-timbered halls at Gawsworth and Little Moreton and the National Trust properties of Styal Mill and Biddulph Grange.
 This area is also ideal for day visits to some of the North West’s most vibrant cities such as Chester, Manchester and Liverpool.

 Swallows Barn Cottage (CC412101) and Farmhouse Cottage (CC412102) can be booked together to accommodate up to six guests.

 Vistors can enjoy walks across farmland, up Bosley Cloud or along the Macclesfield Canal, with its spectacular flight of twelve locks at nearby Bosley.
 Within a short drive are the woodland trails through Macclesfield Forest, Teggs Nose Country Park and the dramatic stone outcrops of the Roaches.
-The towns of Macclesfield and Congleton, with their shops and restaurants, are within easy reach, as is Buxton with its beautiful opera house and summer festivals.
+The market towns of Leek, Macclesfield and Congleton, with their shops and restaurants, are within easy reach, as is Buxton with its beautiful opera house and summer festivals.
 Astronomy lovers shouldn’t miss Jodrell Bank with its famous telescope.
 This part of the country is rich in historic houses too – including the lovely half-timbered halls at Gawsworth and Little Moreton and the National Trust properties of Styal Mill and Biddulph Grange.
 This area is also ideal for day visits to some of the North West’s most vibrant cities such as Chester, Manchester and Liverpool.

 Swallows Barn Cottage (CC412101) and Farmhouse Cottage (CC412102) can be booked together to accommodate up to six guests.